phetsims/wave-interference/doc/implementation-notes.md

 reflection and artifacts around the edges.

-We run the physics on a finite discrete lattice, but must match up with the correct values (frequency, wavelength and wave speed) for all frequencies of light.
-This table describes the desired values for light.
+We run the physics on a finite discrete lattice, but must match up with the correct values (frequency, wavelength and wave speed) for each scene.
 Run the simulation with ?dev to get corresponding output in the console.
 Use the stopwatch and sim play/pause feature to record one cycle.
 To measure the wave speed, let the light propagate to the edge of the boundary, then use the measuring tape to measure distance and divide by the elapsed time on the stopwatch.

 The time constants have been tuned in WavesScreenModel.js so that the observed Wavelength and Oscillation Time are correct.